toru-takahashi/zeng/README.md

 # zeng - Zendesk Guide Command Line Tool (Experimental)

 Zeng is a CLI to manage an article on Zendesk Guide.
-This tool is stil experimental.
+This tool is still experimental.
 Commands on CLI might be changed dramatically.

 # Installation